Soofiyan/e-Yantra-Competition/README.md

 - **datasheets** - Contains all the datasheets and references
 - **images** - Images of the robot and the arena
 - **report** - Documentation on the working of the robot and all the task submissions
-- **schematics** - Hardware schematic of the robot and the joystick controller

 ## Bot
 ![](https://github.com/Soofiyan/e-Yantra-Competition/blob/master/images/Bot_image.png)